 Professional services (legal + accounting support)

 Many foreign founders also use legal and accounting professionals to handle the process correctly, especially when the company is tied to residence, regulated activities, or foreign ownership structure.
-Fees vary depending on complexity, so it’s best practice to book a consultation first and confirm pricing upfront.

 Mandatory share capital